wafwoof/webtorrent-browser/readme.md

-# Webtorrent Browser
+# WebTorrent Browser

 DISCLAIMER: This software comes with no warranty, it is a proof of concept.
-Do not download html files randomly, they could contain malicious embedded javascript.
+Do not download html files randomly, avoid running malicious embedded javascript if at all possible.

-I have uploaded [release 0.1.1](https://github.com/wafwoof/webtorrent-browser/releases/tag/0.1.1) for folks running modern MacOS, but packaging for other platforms is very easy.
-I will work on building for more platforms soon.
+I have uploaded [release 0.1.1](https://github.com/wafwoof/webtorrent-browser/releases/tag/0.1.1) for folks running modern arm64 MacOS, but packaging for other platforms is simple.
+I will work on providing more platforms in future releases.

 ## Gallery